valencoded/cplusplus/README.md

-# Practice problems from the book:
+# ALL solved exercises from the book:
 ## Programming principles and practice using c++ by Bjarne Stroustrup
-Glossary:
-- function, linker, statement, bug, debugging, compile-time